Join the Academy

 Your novel's title is your first chance to grab a reader's attention.
 A perfect title will catch the reader’s eye on the bookshelf amidst the hundreds of other books surrounding it, or stop a reader mid-scroll if they are searching for books online.

-So how do you craft that perfect title— the one that captures the essence of your story?
-In this post, we’ll share questions to ask yourself about your story that will help you create a title to draw more readers in!
+So how do you craft the perfect title— the one that captures the essence of your story?
+In this post, we’ll share questions to ask yourself about your story that will help you choose a book title to draw more readers in!

 What is your book about?